Stefanos Tsitsipas: Bathroom Break Controversy

-2022: Monte-Carlo title, first grass title
+2022: Second Monte-Carlo title, first grass title

 Stefanos Tsitsipas at the 2022 Western and Southern Tournament.

 At the 2022 Australian Open, Tsitsipas reached the semifinals for the third time, where he faced Daniil Medvedev in a rematch of the previous year's semifinal.
 He lost in four sets, and received a coaching violation when his father Apostolos was caught coaching in Greek.

 Tsitsipas became the first man born in 1998 or later to get 200 career tour-level wins after defeating Laslo Đere in the first round at the Abierto Mexicano Telcel tournament.

-Stefanos Tsitsipas successfully defended his Monte-Carlo Masters title against Spaniard Alejandro Davidovich Fokina in two sets to capture his second ATP Masters 1000 title.
-At the Italian Open he reached the quarterfinals, defeating Grigor Dimitrov in the second round, saving two match points in the process and Karen Khachanov in the round of 16.
-In the quarterfinals he defeated Jannik Sinner to reach his third straight semifinal at a Masters level, earning a tour-leading 30 wins for the season.
+Stefanos Tsitsipas successfully defended his Monte-Carlo Masters title against Spaniard Alejandro Davidovich Fokina in two sets to capture his second Masters 1000 title.
+At the Italian Open, he reached the quarterfinals, defeating Grigor Dimitrov in the second round, saving two match points in the process and Karen Khachanov in the round of 16.
+In the quarterfinals, he defeated Jannik Sinner to reach his third straight semifinal at a Masters level, earning a tour-leading 30 wins for the season.
 Next he defeated Alexander Zverev, his second consecutive win on clay, for a place in the final.
 Tsitsipas and Zverev were the only players to reach the semifinals at all three Masters 1000 tournaments on clay in the season.
 In the finals, he lost to Novak Djokovic.
+At the French Open, where he was defending finalist points from 2021, Tsitsipas lost to Holger Rune in four sets.

 After some early losses in the Stuttgart Open and the Halle Open, Tsitsipas won his first title on grass courts after receiving a last minute wildcard at the Mallorca Open, defeating Roberto Bautista Agut in three tight sets.
 At the Wimbledon Championship, Tsitsipas lost in the third round to Nick Kyrgios in four sets.
 In a fiery match, Tsitsipas was fined $10,000 for two code violations.

 In Cincinnati, he reached his third Masters 1000 final of the season but lost to the in-form Croatian Borna Ćorić.
 At the US Open, Tsitsipas was seeded fourth.
 He was defeated by qualifier Daniel Elahi Galán in four sets in the first round, although Tsitsipas saved eight match points.

 In October, Tsitsipas reached the final of Astana Open in Kazakhstan, which he lost in straight sets to Novak Djokovic.
 Next he reached his seventh final at the Stockholm Open but he was defeated by Holger Rune in straight sets.
 He lost in the second round in Vienna again to Borna Ćorić.
 He recorded his 60th win for 2022 defeating Tommy Paul in the quarterfinals of the Paris Masters to reach his fifth Masters semifinal for the season.
 In the semifinals, he lost to Novak Djokovic in three sets.

-At the 2022 ATP Finals he lost again to Djokovic, his ninth consecutive loss against the five-time season finale champion, and Andrey Rublev, thus not being able to get past the round robin stage.
+At the 2022 ATP Finals, he lost again to Djokovic, his ninth consecutive loss against the five-time season finale champion, and Andrey Rublev, thus not being able to get past the round robin stage.
 Tsitsipas ended the year with a tournament win, at the Mubadala World Tennis Championship.